 Remember this summer when I posted an update of our exterior renovation?
 Well… we’re still not totally done.
 We kind of underestimated how much time this one would take!
 BUT the week before babe was born, my dad and a friend put some major hours in and helped us get *almost* done.
 In the spring, we’ll need to finish off some of the panel around the back of the house and fill some nail holes and such.
 BUT that means the front and sides of our house LOOK totally done.
 So you’d never know ;) Which means for the first time ever I get to share a front entry decor post with you!
-And not just any front entry decor… a Christmas entry (tis the season!).
+It’s my modern Christmas porch decor (tis the season!).
 I’m kind of in love with having a front door/entry that I love.
 It’s actually worth decorating for Christmas and that makes me all kinds of happy.
 That said… we actually get snow here (y’know… being in Canada) and we don’t have a large covered entry- so little decorations and chairs with pillows and throw blankets and things like that would just get covered in the snow (sorry Pinterest).
 I wanted to keep it simple but festive and totally non-breakable for my kids.
 Before I chat more about what we picked out…

 It’s another week of our Modern Holiday Home series!
 If you’ve missed the first few… this month, I’ve joined forces with four other rad Canadian bloggers who love black, white, greenery and shine as much as I do for our Modern Holiday Home series.
 We’re going to be bringing some fun holiday projects and decor EVERY SINGLE WEEK for five weeks.
 It’s been so fun to take on a challenge that’s focused on modern holiday decor AND a supply.
 This week we took on holiday decor in partnership with The Home Depot Canada and I couldn’t help but spiff up this space since we have never ever decorated out here- hello Christmas entry!
 You can find all of our decor posts linked at the bottom of this post- and I KNOW you will love them because I totally do… every single one of these could go in my home!

 Speaking of garland… isn’t it dreamy!?
-The Home Depot Canada came out with a bunch of different garland and wreath combos this year and they are all so beautiful!
+The Home Depot Canada came out with a bunch of different garland and wreath combos this year and they are all so beautiful and perfect for my modern Christmas porch decor!
 I chose this flocked pine one because of it’s simplicity and that flocking.
 I’m borderline obsessed with flocking this year.
 And look at those crystal-y pinecones!
 They’re gorgeous!
 Also… long needle pine garlands are by far my fave of faux holiday greens.
 Don’t ask me why but I’ll take that over cedar or fir any day!